flyingcircusio/doc/src/reference/security/disaster-recovery.rst

     RPO: 1 day/1 hour [#fn1]_

 .. [#fn1] RPO is 1 day for all virtual machines covered by the default backup schedule.
 Customers can opt for a more frequent backup schedule with hourly backups.
 .. [#fn2] Standard support reaction time is 4 hours during office hours.
    Customers may book SLAs with shorter guaranteed reaction times.
+   Restore RPOs require the basic RPO + 4 hours per TiB of VM storage.